 In this latest update, we’ve also included the super-yacht days.
 Those dreamy boats that moor next to the Pergola with just a few dozen lucky passengers.
 If you’re in town when they are, pop along to the port to admire them close-up.

 We’ve covered all these eventualities.
-The post includes three months at a time to give you plenty of advance warning.
+The post includes two-three months at a time to give you plenty of advance warning.
 We’ve included the largest ships and the days when there will be most tourists in town (over 3,000).
 And if you can’t avoid being in Malaga – you’ve already booked your stay – we provide some ideas to get you off the beaten track in Malaga and away from all those cruise passengers (see below).

 Most cruise ships arrive between 7 and 8am – for the best view of their arrival at dawn head for the western seafront.